ZF 8HP70 / 8HP45 Transmission Problems

 Why Choose Brisbane Tuning & Turbo

 At Brisbane Tuning & Turbo, we are not general mechanics; we are transmission & turbocharger specialists who understand the complexities of the ZF 8HP70 / 8HP45 family and what it takes to keep them operating reliably.
-We combine advanced tools, real-world testing, and technical expertise to ensure you receive the best care for your Ranger, Amarok, Jeep, Land Rover, or BMW.
+We combine advanced tools, real-world testing, and technical expertise to ensure you receive the best care for your Amarok, Jeep, Land Rover, or BMW.

 We believe in: